Celebrating Sustainable Business Practices This Earth Day

-On a larger scale, Arthrex and construction company DeAngelis Diamond have worked to incorporate several environmentally friendly aspects into the new buildings currently under construction on the world headquarters campus in Naples, Florida.
-The foundation of the new Arthrex Event and Administration Building is made from recycled material from the building that originally stood there, saving tons of concrete and the air pollution from transporting those additional materials.
+On a larger scale, Arthrex and construction company DeAngelis Diamond have worked to incorporate several environmentally friendly aspects into the new buildings within the global headquarters campus in Naples, Florida.
+The foundation of the new Arthrex One building is made from recycled material from the building that originally stood there, saving tons of concrete and the air pollution from transporting those additional materials.

 Special care was taken to create a culvert, or buried canal, to preserve the waterway that crosses through the campus.
-This way, employees and guests will be able to enjoy expansive greenspace next to the Arthrex Event and Administration Building without disrupting the canal.
+This way, employees and guests enjoy expansive greenspace next to Arthrex One without disrupting the canal.

-The new buildings will incorporate fair trade bamboo floors, a much more sustainable option than traditional hardwood flooring, and recycled rubber flooring in the fitness center.
+The new buildings incorporate fair trade bamboo floors, a much more sustainable option than traditional hardwood flooring, and recycled rubber flooring in the fitness center.
 The ceiling tiles selected are made from 37 percent recycled material and are more moisture-resistant than most brands, lessening the need to replace the panels as time passes.
-The administrative building will have carbon negative carpet tiles and the Facilities team is working with sustainable furniture company Herman Miller to select responsibly sourced, recyclable products.
+Arthrex One has carbon negative carpet tiles and the Facilities team worked with sustainable furniture company Herman Miller to select responsibly sourced, recyclable products.
 Herman Miller has been an upstanding eco-friendly company since its foundation and aims to be a zero-waste facility by 2023.

-Natural light is heavily incorporated in the buildings, which will cut down on energy usage.
-Many areas will be outfitted with floor-to-ceiling windows.
+Natural light is heavily incorporated in the buildings, which cuts down on energy usage.
+Many areas are outfitted with floor-to-ceiling windows.
 The glass walls and windows are made with low-emissivity (“low-e”) glass, which better insulates the building by keeping the cool air inside.

-The new parking garage will have several electric car charging stations to accommodate employees with environmentally friendly vehicles and Arthrex bicycles will be available to help employees navigate the campus with ease.
+The new parking garage has several electric car charging stations to accommodate employees with environmentally friendly vehicles and Arthrex bicycles will be available to help employees navigate the campus with ease.

 Keith and the EH&S team work closely with Maintenance and Facilities not only to meet all local, state and federal environmental regulations, but to go beyond the requirements.
 He said, “We want to exceed expectations whenever we can by recycling appropriately and reducing our overall waste.
 It’s important to every aspect of the company.
 We want employees and customers to feel good about how we’re doing business.”